Depending on the error you receive, there can be several reasons why you cannot access your cPanel account:

 if the domain is pointed to the hosting server properly (either using NS records or by A record).

-If your domain is registered with a third-party registrar, contact their support and ask to change the nameservers for your domain to the ones specified in your Your Hosting Welcome Guide.
+If your domain is registered with a third-party registrar, contact their support and ask to change the nameservers for your domain to the ones specified in your Your Hosting Account Details email.

 In case you do not want to re-point the domain, you will not be able to use domain based URLs.
-In this case you can use alternative links:
+In this case you can access cPanel via Namecheap Dashboard or use alternative links: